 Mehserle's criminal defense attorneys have argued in court filings that Mehserle intended to use his Taser on Grant but grabbed, and used, his handgun by mistake.
 They also said that Mehserle was responding to a violent Grant who had already attacked a fellow officer and was resisting arrest.

 In the lawsuit response filed in U.S. District Court, BART also claims that the BART officers were acting in self-defense.
-Had they not responded with force against Grant, the former grocery store worker
+Had they not responded with force against Grant, the former grocery store worker would have beaten them, the lawsuit states.

 "Oscar Grant willfully, wrongfully, unlawfully made an assault upon defendants and would have beaten, bruised and ill-treated them if defendants had not immediately defended themselves," the lawsuit states.
 "Defendants necessarily and unavoidably came in contact with decedent Oscar Grant and threatened him but no more than necessary for said defense."